 Here’s what I suspect many of them would like to say to you.

-– these sounds are not ‘in our imagination’.
 Focusing on something else is a skill that has to be learned.
 We cannot just “do something to take our mind off it”.

-– we may not sleep well.
 This will make us tired, grumpy and irritable.
 Some of us love to sleep because it’s the only break we get.
 For others, the quiet of a bedroom makes things infinitely worse.

-– don’t tell us “it’s just stress”.
-We know that.
+No, it isn’t.
 We’re stressed because we have tinnitus, not necessarily the other way round.

 Thankfully we have organisations like the British Tinnitus Association to offer support and guidance but the feedback I generally glean from the various forums is that tinnitus is rarely understood and frequently treated with a complete lack of sympathy from ENT Departments and GPs alike.